-How to Pack for Ultralight Travelling
+How To Pack For Ultralight Travelling?

-To start with a lighter backpack or suitcase makes you more mobile and its more comfortable.
+To start with a lighter backpack or suitcase makes you more mobile and it’s more comfortable.
 With the added bonus of avoiding extra charges on flights.

-As obvious as this but just going to the paperwork as you not going to get far with out.
+As obvious as this but just going to the paperwork as you not going to get far without.

-Another ID: You don’t want to be carrying your passport around.
+Another ID: You do NOT want to be carrying your passport around.
 Another form of identification is useful for example a nation ID card or driver’s license.

 Debit Card and Credit Card Without ATM Fees: This for me can get fairly expensive.
 Try and get a card that won’t charge you a fee every time you need cash abroad.

-This has been covered earlier in the post but just bear in mind, to bring only true essentials and around 1 weeks worth of clothes.
+This has been covered earlier in the post but just bear in mind, to bring only true essentials and around 1 week’s worth of clothes.

-Only pack what you need or the must-haves, not the nice to haves.
-Focus on the true essentials only like sunscreen which can be more expensive to buy while on you trip.
+Only pack what you need or the must-haves, not the nice to have.
+Focus on the true essentials only like sunscreen which can be more expensive to buy while on your trip.

 Ask yourself can the basic toiletries can be bought at your destination.
 If yes, more often for less than you would pay at home.

-For example, if you bring a tablet to really need carry a laptop and kindle with you.
+For example, if you bring a tablet to really need to carry a laptop and kindle with you.
 Electronics you will need to carry on to the plane.

-Unlocked Phone for Local SIM: Bring an unlocked phone will allow you to use a local SIM card.
-This makes it cheaper for SMS, Data and calls.
+Unlocked Phone for Local SIM: Bring an unlocked phone that will allow you to use a local SIM card.
+This makes it cheaper for SMS, Data, and calls.
 I always bring an unlocked phone.

 Travel Adapter: Pick one that fit plugs in any part of the world.